-In the context of the Numerical Model Approaches for risk-based site closure discussed in this document, the CSM should include, at a minimum, the following elements:
+Numerical Model Approaches meeting Best Management Practices will include, at a minimum, the following CSM elements:

-- A summary of the site setting, including as a minimum information on location, historical operation, historical spill information, topography, land use, and nearby surface water features. - Identification of geological and hydrogeological units including stratigraphy/texture, hydraulic properties and spatial extent of each unit. - Identification of Chemicals of Potential Concern (COPC) with rationale, identification of chemicals to be modelled with rationale, and 3-dimensional distribution of chemicals to be modelled. - Identification of applicable exposure pathways and associated receptors, inducing an indication of which exposure pathway(s) are limiting for the various COPC.
+- A summary of the site setting, including as a minimum, information on location, historical operation, historical spill information, topography, land use, and nearby surface water features. - Identification of the main geological and hydrogeological units expected to control contaminant transport, including stratigraphy/texture, hydraulic properties and spatial extent of each unit. - Identification of Chemicals of Potential Concern (COPC) with rationale, identification of chemicals to be modelled with rationale, and 3-dimensional distribution of chemicals to be modelled.

+• Identification of applicable exposure pathways and associated receptors, inducing an indication of which exposure pathway(s) are limiting for the various COPC.